The effect of gluon condensate on the entanglement entropy in a holographic model: Summary and conclusions

 \section{Summary and conclusions}

+In this paper, we investigate the relationship among gluon condensate, holographic entanglement entropy, and phase transition.
+An Einstein-Dilaton model is utilized, and the dilaton field is connected to the gluon condensate.
+We first consider the case of vanishing temperature.
+It is found that the difference in entanglement entropy changes sign, and a phase transition from a connected to a disconnected surface occurs, corresponding to the confinement/deconfinement phase transition.

+For large gluon condensate, the critical length shifts to the left, indicating that the system tends to be confined.
+We also analyze the finite part of the holographic entanglement entropy: \( S_A = S_{A,\text{div}} + S_{A,\text{fin}} \), where \( S_{A,\text{div}} \) depends on the cut-off scale, and \( S_{A,\text{fin}} \) does not.
+The gluon condensate slightly decreases the finite part of the connected surface.
+This suggests that the gluon condensate induces confinement and reduces the degrees of freedom of entangled states because quarks cannot be isolated.
+Indeed, the entropic C-function decreases as a function of the length \( L \) and drops to zero at the critical length where no entangled states remain.

-We investigate the relation among gluon condensate, holographic entanglement entropy and phase transition in this paper.
-An Einstein-Dilaton model has been used and the dilaton field is related to the gluon condensate.
-We first calculate the vanishing temperature case.
-It is found that the difference of entanglement entropy will change sign and the phase transition from a connected to disconnected surface happens, which is dual to confinement/deconfinement phase transition.
-For large gluon condensate, the critical length will shift to the left, which characterizes the system tends to be confined.
-At finite temperature, the effect of gluon condensate on the difference of entanglement entropy is the same as the case of vanishing temperature.
-For a fixed gluon condensate, we investigate the effect of temperature on the critical length.
-The results show the critical length will shift to the right with increase of temperature, which means the system will tend to be deconfined.
-Thus, we may see that the holographic entanglement entropy can be regarded as an useful probe for the confinement/deconfinement phase.
-Further study in a realistic holographic model which captures more properties of QCD will be pursued in future research.
+Even at finite temperature, the holographic entanglement entropy exhibits a phase transition between connected and disconnected surfaces, which differs from the findings in \cite{Dudal:2018ztm,Mahapatra:2019uql}.
+When computing disconnected surfaces, we do not have the entropy contribution from the black hole horizon, which vanishes in the dilaton black hole solution.
+At finite temperature, the effect of the gluon condensate on the difference in entanglement entropy is qualitatively similar to the case of vanishing temperature, whereas temperature affects entanglement entropy in the opposite manner.
+The entropic C-function is useful for capturing physics at finite temperature.
+Moreover, the entropic C-function increases as a function of length \( L \) at finite temperature and captures thermal excitations.
+Thermal excitations exhibit competitive behaviors with the gluon condensate, as shown in Fig. \ref{TCS2}.
+Thus, we suggest that holographic entanglement entropy can serve as a useful probe for the confinement/deconfinement phase.
+Further studies in a realistic holographic model that captures more properties of QCD and the the case of finite chemical potential will be pursued in future research.